erikerlandson/erikerlandson.github.com/_posts/2015-01-24-monadic-break-and-continue-for-scala-sequence-comprehensions.markdown

 title: "Monadic 'break' and 'continue' for Scala Sequence Comprehensions"
 date: 2015-01-24 11:54
 comments: true
-categories: [ computing, scala, monads, break, continue ]
+tags: [ computing, scala, monads, break, continue ]
 ---

 **Author's note 0:** I have come up with better, more correct designs for monadic objects that implement